 Group Class & Group Performance

-In addition to private lessons, children participate in regular group lessons and group performances at which they learn from and are motivated by each other.
-Group class holds more value than that of the private or semi-private lesson.
-To use a sports analogy, private lessons are like practice, group classes are like games and concerts are like the super bowl.
+In addition to individual (private) lessons, children participate in regular group lessons and group performances at which they learn from and are motivated by each other.
+Group class holds equal value to the individual lesson.
+To use a sports analogy, individual lessons are like practice, group classes are like games and concerts are like the super bowl.
 If music becomes a part of a child’s life, they will spend more time playing in ensembles than as a soloist.
-Group class educates the skill of playing together and emerges children in an environment/community that values music.
+Group class educates the skill of playing together and nurtures children in an environment/community that values music, cooperation and kindness.

 As when a child learns to talk, parents* are involved in the musical learning of their child.
-They attend lessons with the child and serve as “home teachers” during the week.
+They learn ahead of the child, attend lessons with the child and serve as “home teachers” during the week.
 Parents are the note takers, making a list of things to practice daily.
 Parents collaborate with the teacher to create an enjoyable learning environment.